JeremiahVaughan/nvim/README.md

 16. Install Delta-diff for better diff indicators for LazyGit
 17. Install jq
     - `https://jqlang.github.io/jq/download/`
+18. Install delta
     - `https://github.com/dandavison/delta`
-18. Install k9s
+19. Install k9s
     - `https://k9scli.io/topics/install`
-19. Install bat (currently using this for my snippets generator)
+20. Install bat (currently using this for my snippets generator)
     - `https://github.com/sharkdp/bat?tab=readme-ov-file#installation`
-20. Ensure the latest version of curl is installed, because leetcode.nvim requires it.
+21. Ensure the latest version of curl is installed, because leetcode.nvim requires it.
     - `https://curl.se/windows/`
     - Ensure the bin folder is on the path and before all other paths (system too) to ensure that the new version of curl is found before the old one is.

-21. For copy paste to work on remote ssh sessions
+22. For copy paste to work on remote ssh sessions
     - Mac: `use Iterm2`
     - Mac other:
         - copy the file `.alacritty.toml` in the root of this project to `$HOME/.alacritty.toml`